 After an accident, you deserve to have an advocate who—unlike the insurance company—will fight for your interests alone.
 Having a legal professional in your corner from the start may result in an easier process and a more substantial recovery for you and your family.

 Since we first opened our doors in 1985, thousands of clients have trusted PARRIS Law Firm to secure their victory against insurance companies.
 Here’s why.

 Decades of Fighting Insurance Companies

 When it comes to choosing an attorney to protect your rights, experience matters.
-At PARRIS, our attorneys have spent nearly four decades restoring the lives of car accident victims.
+At PARRIS, our bad faith insurance attorneys have spent nearly four decades fighting insurance companies and restoring the lives of car accident victims.